LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

 ## Guides CRUD actions

-So, as always we need a Controller and to add Routes.
-Again this controller will be a [Nested Resource](https://laravel.com/docs/controllers#restful-nested-resources).
+So, as always, we need a Controller and to add Routes.
+Again this Controller will be a [Nested Resource](https://laravel.com/docs/controllers#restful-nested-resources).

 ```sh
 php artisan make:controller CompanyGuideController